MicrosoftDocs/azure-docs/articles/cosmos-db/create-sql-api-dotnet.md

 ## Prerequisites

-If you don’t already have Visual Studio 2017 installed, you can download and use the **free** [Visual Studio 2017 Community Edition](https://www.visualstudio.com/downloads/).
+Visual Studio 2017 with Azure development workflow installed You can download and use the **free** [Visual Studio 2017 Community Edition](https://www.visualstudio.com/downloads/).
 Make sure that you enable **Azure development** during the Visual Studio setup.
+To install the Azure development workflow from Visual Studio 2017. ...

 [!INCLUDE [quickstarts-free-trial-note](../../includes/quickstarts-free-trial-note.md)]
 [!INCLUDE [cosmos-db-emulator-docdb-api](../../includes/cosmos-db-emulator-docdb-api.md)]